tomwassenberg/certbot-ocsp-fetcher/README.md

   Makes the tool verbose.
 This prints informational messages about operations performed on certificate lineages.
 This can be specified multiple times for more verbosity.

+- `-w/--no-reload-webserver`\
+  By default, this script tries to reload a service named `nginx` if at least one OCSP response was fetched.
+This flag disables this behavior.

  [Certbot]: https://github.com/certbot/certbot
  [#812]: https://trac.nginx.org/nginx/ticket/812